-How we will Track Pitches - The Little League Pitch Count Log found in Appendix G will be used to track pitches.
+How we will Track Pitches - The Little League Pitch Count Log found in Appendix G or an approved equal will be used to track pitches.

-(2022) LITTLE LEAGUE BAT RULES
+(2021) LITTLE LEAGUE BAT RULES

 RULE 1.10 - BASEBALL

 The bat must be a baseball bat which meets Little League specifications and standards as noted in this rule.
 It shall be a smooth, rounded stick and made of wood or of material and color tested and proved acceptable to Little League standards.